Best Private Student Loans in 2026

 - Use school payment plans: These can reduce the amount you need to borrow.

-- Trim recurring education costs: Housing, meal plans, and fees can significantly affect total debt.
+- Trim recurring education costs: Housing, meal plans, and program fees can significantly affect total debt.

-- Refinance later if your credit improves: A better profile after graduation may unlock lower rates.
+- Refinance later if your credit improves: A stronger profile after graduation may unlock better pricing.

-When you narrow your options to a few lenders, use a simple comparison checklist so you can make a more objective choice.
+Once you narrow your list to a few lenders, use a structured checklist so you can compare offers more objectively.

 | Factor | What to Check | Why It Matters |